-Creating a custom audience requires a degree of Facebook advertising knowledge, however, so those new to Facebook advertising will need to take the time to gain a good understanding of it.
+Creating a custom audience requires a degree of Facebook advertising knowledge, however, so those new to Facebook marketing and advertising will need to take the time to gain a good understanding of it.
 Using an expert Facebook ad management service like Hibu saves you time and helps you get the most out of your advertising budget.

 How Facebook Custom Audiences Work

-Facebook custom audiences can be created using a variety of different types of data sources, including website visitors, email lists and app installs.
+Facebook custom audiences can be created using a variety of different types of data sources, including website visitors, email lists, and app installs.
 However, website visitors are the most common because it provides real-time user data and behavioral insights.
 While an email list can be appealing as it doesn’t require the use of the Facebook pixel, it is not as precise as targeting site visitors and is often outdated.

 In the custom audience creation process, you will be prompted to select your audience source or web traffic.
 Then, you can choose to select certain groups of users based on demographic information from the audience to focus your custom audience further.
 Later, when you begin the new ad campaign creation steps, your new custom audience will be an option in your audience targeting settings.

 Creating a Facebook custom audience, when properly configured, can improve your ad engagement and sales conversions measurably, but it is only one step in building a retargeting campaign.
 Once you have created your custom audience, learn how to use that custom audience for retargeting campaigns by reading our article How to Create Facebook Retargeting Ad Campaigns.

 Who Facebook Custom Audiences Are Right For